pippinbarr/v-r-5/process/list-of-works.md

 ### Objects

 Demonstrate the shadow of the primitives and of a mesh or two.
 But also what happens when a shadow is cast *onto* these different shapes.
 (This could be **exterior**)

+### O, Cloudy Day

+What if there were clouds moving slowly up in the sky?